initia-labs/OPinit/specs/l1_bridge.md

 The event is emitted when a user executes `deposit_token` function to move a token from L1 to L2.

-* The bridge module maintain `sequence` number to give an unique identifier for each relaying operation.
+* The bridge module maintains `sequence` number to give a unique identifier for each relaying operation.
 * In v1, `l2_id` + `l1_sequence` is the unique identifier.

 ```rust